DWU CONSULTING — AI RESEARCH

 Aircraft Valuation and Loan-to-Value (LTV) Ratios

-EETC investors care obsessively about the loan-to-value (LTV) ratio—the relationship between the debt amount and the aircraft collateral value.
+EETC investors place significant emphasis on the loan-to-value (LTV) ratio—the relationship between the debt amount and the aircraft collateral value.
 For example, if a $120M aircraft is financed with $100M in EETC debt, the LTV is 83%.
 If financed with $60M in debt, the LTV is 50%.

 Lower LTV ratios provide greater loss protection.
 If an airline defaults and the aircraft must be sold, a lower LTV ratio means more cushion before noteholders suffer losses.
 For a 50% LTV transaction, the aircraft value would need to fall by more than 50% for noteholders to lose money.
 For an 83% LTV transaction, noteholders face losses if the aircraft value falls more than 17%.